SOME WILL DIE

 There was a pause.
 Then, “First I want to know how you found me.”

 “Think about it, it was easy, your mistress, she likes money more than protecting you.
 All I had to do was tempt her and buy her sushi.
 If you want to hide, rule one, don’t call anyone.
 Now, do you want this, it’s dynamite.”
+There was nothing else he could say.
+He held his breath.

 Another pause.
 Then, “Okay, leave it but I won’t see you.
 I don’t want to see anyone.”

-As the receptionist pressed a couple more buttons Steve slung her a half smile and moved to the set of four contemporary chairs around a low glass top table covered with a neat pile of newspapers and sat facing the street door.
+As the receptionist pressed a couple more buttons Steve gave her a half smile and moved to the set of four contemporary chairs around a low glass top table covered with a neat pile of newspapers and sat facing the street door.
 Glanced around the foyer.
 Smart, as you would expect in a top London hotel.
 Open double doors at one end.
 The bar with the entrance to a swanky restaurant.
 Five in the afternoon was a quiet time.
 People who had been out were back and people who were arriving had checked in so just a few hanging about.
 A couple chatted close to him.
-The guy suddenly glanced towards activity at the street door.
-Then sighed and looked away.
-A woman barged past a man going out as she rushed into head towards the stairs.
+The guy suddenly glanced towards activity at the street door then sighed and looked away.
+A woman barged past a man going out as she rushed in heading towards the stairs.
 A man with a nondescript plump face, wire rimmed glasses and wearing a heavy looking dark blue jacket with a bulging pocket sat in the corner blankly staring out of the street window seemingly unaware of his surroundings.

 “It is,” Kate smiled, “how can I help you?”
-She just loved his soft American accent.
+She loved his soft American accent.

 “I’m dining out tonight.
-I know it’s presumptuous, but would you like to join me?”
+I know it’s presumptuous but would you like to join me?”

 “I know.
 I’ve booked a table for nine-thirty.
 Nice place, Italian.
 Only a fifteen-minute walk.
 You’ll like it.
 Say, is that enough time for you to get ready?”